Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheap Dodge Charger Insurance
+How to Find the Best Cheap Dodge Charger Insurance

 - Increasing physical damage deductibles can save approximately $600 each year